Funeral Costs in Pennsylvania: 2026 Guide

 Fortunately, you can now purchase a casket from a third-party seller.
 This was brought about by the Federal Trade Commission’s (FTC) ‘Funeral Rule.’
 It gives you the right, as a consumer, to purchase a casket from a source other than your funeral home.
 This can significantly reduce your overall funeral expenses.

-Your funeral home has to accept your casket and cannot add a surcharge for handling it.
+Your funeral home must accept your casket and may not charge a handling fee.

-With the increase in cremation, ash scattering is becoming more popular, yet many people are unsure of what laws govern their right to scatter remains.
-Pennsylvania has some beautiful rural lands, making it a wonderful place to conduct an ash scattering ceremony.
+With the increase in cremation, ash scattering is becoming more popular.
+Pennsylvania has beautiful rural landscapes, making it a wonderful place to hold an ash scattering ceremony.

 Cremated remains are considered sterile and organic in nature.
 In fact, the phosphates that make up part of cremains are actually natural fertilizers.

 It is a sad reality in our world today that more and more people are finding themselves unable to pay for the cost of a funeral.
-There are benefits for veterans and their spouses to assist with a funeral.
+There are benefits available to veterans and their spouses to assist with funeral expenses.
+You should visit our section on veteran funerals for more information.

-Social Security does pay out $255 for those who have worked long enough and qualify, and most local Human Services will have some allowance to help those who are most needy and have no money to cover funeral costs.
-However, this will only be minimal assistance for the most basic of services.
+Social Security pays $255 to those who have worked long enough and qualify, and most local Human Services offices have funds to help those who are most in need and have no money to cover funeral costs.
+However, this will provide only minimal assistance for the most basic services.

 Another option is for a cremation to be conducted at the place of death, and the cremated remains then shipped home.